mongonta0716/stackchan-bluetooth-simple/README_en.md

 - balloon<br>Set up callouts.
     - font_language("JA")<br>Specifies the language of the font."
 JA" or "CN", otherwise Latin font is used.
-    - lyrics("おはよう","Hello","你好")<br>Sets lines to be displayed at random in Normal mode.
+    - lyrics("おはよう","Hello","你好","Bonjour")<br>Sets lines to be displayed at random in Normal mode.
 Up to 10 lines.

 # Usage